etendosoftware/docs/compiled_docs.md

 ###### Registering a data module for taxes and alerts:

   * Log into Etendo ERP as a System Administrator.
-  * Click on Module menu from the Application Dictionary.
+  * Click on `Module` menu from the Application Dictionary.
-  * From the Module Type list, select Module.
+  * From the `Module Type` list, select Module.
-  * In the Name field, type the java package name of the module(proper naming convention).
+  * In the `Name` field, type the java package name of the module(proper naming convention).
-  * Complete the Description and Help fields.
+  * Complete the `Description` and `Help` fields.
 Supply the information about chart of accounts.
-  * Select the Has reference data option.
+  * Select the `Has reference data` option.
-  * Clear the Has chart of accounts, Translation required and Is translation module options.
+  * Clear the `Has chart of accounts`, `Translation required` and `Is translation module` options.
-  * Select the In development option.
-Remember that you cannot work on a module unless the In development option is selected.
+  * Select the `In development` option.
+Remember that you cannot work on a module unless the `In development` option is selected.
-  * On the Dependencies tab, select Core.
+  * On the `Dependencies` tab, select Core.
   * Save the module.

 ###### Defining and exporting the dataset

-  1. From the Application menu, select Application Dictionary > Dataset
+  1. From the Application menu, select `Application Dictionary` > `Dataset`
   2. Click New.
-  3. From the Module list, select the module above created.
+  3. From the `Module` list, select the module above created.
-  4. Specify a search key, name and description.
+  4. Specify a `search key`, `name` and `description`.
-  5. From the Data Access Level list, select the Data access level as System only.
+  5. From the `Data Access Level` list, select the Data access level as System only.
-  6. Select the Export allowed option.
+  6. Select the `Export allowed` option.
-  7. Select the Table Tab.
+  7. Select the `Table` Tab.
-  8. From the Table list, select the table whose content you want to include in the module.
+  8. From the `Table` list, select the table whose content you want to include in the module.
-  9. In the SQL where clause field, specify the SQL WHERE statement that will identify the set of rows to be exported, in DAL notation.
+  9. In the `SQL where clause` field, specify the SQL WHERE statement that will identify the set of rows to be exported, in DAL notation.
 For example, client.id='1000001'
-  10. To export all columns, select the Include All Columns option.
-To include only the columns you specify, select the Columns tab and create a new record for each column you want to export.
+  10. To export all columns, select the `Include All Columns` option.
+To include only the columns you specify, select the `Columns` tab and create a new record for each column you want to export.
-  11. To include the security audit columns (created, createdby, updated and updatedby) in the export, clear the Exclude Audit Info checkbox.
+  11. To include the security audit columns (created, createdby, updated and updatedby) in the export, clear the `Exclude Audit Info` checkbox.
-  12. Clear the Is Business Object option.
+  12. Clear the `Is Business Object` option.
   13. Click Save.
-  14. Click the Export Reference Data button to export the reference data to an .xml file that you can include in the module.
+  14. Click the `Export Reference Data` button to export the reference data to an .xml file that you can include in the module.

-###### Exporting and Packaging Module
+###### Exporting and Publishing Module

 After completing all the steps successfully.
-Run the below ant task to export the module:
+Run the below gradle task to export the module:

-    ant export.database -Dmodule="org.openbravo.taxesandalerts"
+    ./gradlew export.database

-packaging the module:

-    ant package.module -Dmodule="org.openbravo.taxesandalerts"

-On successful execution of the above task, an .obx file has been generated.
+And publish the module ([How to Publish Modules to a GitHub Repository](how-to-publish-modules-to-github-repository.md))

 ###### How to Install - System/Client Access Level Reference Data

-To install the new module into the running Etendo ERP, then need to handle the steps carefully.
-In this example, we have selected the access level as *Organization* then, the installation would be done using *Enterprise Module Management* find below the steps.

-  * Log into Etendo ERP as System Administrator.
-  * Install the OBX using Module Management under General Setup and rebuild the system.
+  * Install the module following the [Install Modules in Etendo](https://docs.etendo.software/getting-started/installation/install-modules-in-etendo.md) guide.
-  * But the reference data will not be installed.
+  * At this point the reference data will not be installed.
+  * Log into the ERP as admin.
-  * Click on General Setup and navigate to Client > Initial Client Setup.
+  * Click on `General Setup` and navigate to `Client` > `Initial Client Setup`.
   * Fill up all the mandatory fields and then select the appropriate module.
   * Finally click Ok to install the reference data.